tanepiper/nell/README.md

             | - template -
                          | - default

-From there, type `hyde generate` and the HTML will be generated to the `output` directory.
-To preview, type `hyde preview`.
+From there, type `nell generate` and the HTML will be generated to the `output` directory.
+To preview, type `nell preview`.

 Edit the templates in the template folder with your layout.

-## hyde.json file
+## nell.json file

-When you generate a site, a `hyde.json` file will be generated in the root, it looks like this:
+When you generate a site, a `nell.json` file will be generated in the root, it looks like this:

 ```json
 {